-The red 2005s have a distinct sense of place.
+The red Burgundy 2005 s have a distinct sense of place.
 Whereas ripeness can partially mask the terroir in the whites, particularly in Chablis, I have no such reservations for the reds.
 The vintage both reveals the terroir and enhances the varietal characters.

-The weather in 2005 on the Côte de Nuits was perfect.
+The weather for the red Burgundy 2005 on the Côte de Nuits was perfect.
 ‘A vintner’s dream,’ says Christophe Roumier.
 Summer came early, with warm weather in June.
 August was cool and it was notably dry.
 A little rain in September was just sufficient to give a last boost to the maturation, but not to dilute the grapes.